JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 9 - Material/Angular Material.md

 ## Custom form control
 - Giving a rating from one to five in stars #DONE
 - key is rating, value is 1-5 #DONE
+##### Let's think about how we will handle the star clicks.
+I can send an update to the parent to show which star was clicked, and then with some sort of variable we can color all stars behind it.
+###### The form control should be rendered just once, and then we loop over the input amount for the star amount.
+The only value we need to track is the selected star, so we do not need multiple form controls.
 - nice UI that is intuitive
 - when i click on the 3rd star, the first 3 stars should be colored and etc
 - it should be configurable from one form control